ImplFerris/microbit-book/src/speaker/index.md

 Here, it loops through each pitch defined in the TUNE array and plays it for a given number of ticks.
 The duration is just ticks * 200 milliseconds.
 So if a note has ticks = 2, it plays for 400 ms.

-This works great for micro:bit, but I wanted something that can be used across different MCUs like ESP32 or Raspberry Pi Pico.
-So I made a separate crate that defines notes and durations more cleanly, using musical terms like Quarter, Half, etc. In the next section, we'll start using that crate to play tunes in a more reusable and portable way.